-Inside the building, visitors find the centre's permanent exhibition, which includes two art installations and a cinema, as well as a café and a shop.
-The exhibition, which was created by JAC studios, is constructed around floating islands with ice core samples that the visitors can move among.
+Inside the building, visitors find the centre's exhibition, including two art installations and a cinema, as well as a café and a shop.
+The exhibition is constructed around floating islands with ice core samples that the visitors can move among.
 In extension of the exhibition, visitors can continue onto the covered exit terrace, which overlooks the Icefjord and transitions naturally into the UNESCO-protected landscape.
 The twisted building volume makes dimensions and perspectives vary as one moves through it.

-From the rooftop, visitors can take in the stunning view of the spectacular Icefjord and continue into the landscape via the network of rambling trails.
+From the rooftop, visitors can take in the stunning view of the spectacular Icefjord and continue into the landscape via the network of walking trails.

 The Icefjord Centre is intended as a meeting place.
 That purpose is reflected in the architecture.
 With its twisted form, the building creates covered spaces at both ends of the structure that provide shelter from the elements.
-The free access to the rooftop during spring, summer and autumn lets locals and outside visitors use the centre whenever they want and offers a natural gathering place and a vantage point for taking in the impressive panoramic view of the Icefjord and the huge icebergs gliding by.
+The free access to the rooftop during spring, summer and autumn lets locals and outside visitors use the centre whenever they want and offers a natural gathering place and a vantage point for taking in the impressive panoramic view of the Icefjord and the huge icebergs elegantly gliding by.